-- Send a written letter to: Gopalkumar Rakesh MD, Assistant Professor, Department of psychiatry, 2nd floor, 245 Fountain Court, Lexington 40509 to inform him of your decision. - Researchers may use and release your health information already collected for this research study. - Your protected health information may still be used and released should you have a bad reaction (adverse event). - You will not be allowed to review the information collected for this research study until after the study is completed.
+- Send a written letter to: Gopalkumar Rakesh MD, Assistant Professor, Department of Psychiatry to inform him of your decision. - Researchers may use and release your health information already collected for this research study. - Your protected health information may still be used and released should you have a bad reaction (adverse event).

+You will not be allowed to review the information collected for this research study until after the study is completed.
 When the study is over, you may have the right to access the information.